Our art exhibitions are now open to all in the Atrium Gallery and the Lees Gallery.

 Interested in becoming an exhibitor?

 The Atrium Gallery is available to exhibit your research, or work generated by your professional and personal interests.
-Contact the team for more information on how to book our spaces.
+Contact email@example.com to find out more.

 View our Previous art exhibitions page to see the variety of work which has been on display in the Gallery.